gradeup/cassandra-trigger/README.md

 # cassandra-trigger

 It syncs data from cassandra to ElasticSearch.
+It works with cassandra version 3.x and ElasticSearch 5.x.
+It can also be used to sync cassandra with any database, just replace ElasticSearch class with a class specific to your database.

 ## How to run